ONE GIRL’S NIGHTMARE, A NATIONWIDE REALITY.

 - protecting rescued victims from the threats of their former traffickers

-Compelling in both story and action, LOST GIRLS: ANGIE’S STORY is a tale of triumph over adversity, of hope over shame that will be a PG-13 film that is suitable for teens and families.
+Compelling in both story and action, ANGIE: LOST GIRLS is a tale of triumph over adversity, of hope over shame that will be a PG-13 film that is suitable for teens and families.
 Currently this film is in release and available to organizations, NGOs, schools, colleges and institutions wishing to use it for educations and awareness.
 We also have supplemental educational materials available.

-Once LOST GIRLS: ANGIE’S STORY is finished, we will promote it through film festivals and community screenings to help raise awareness on sex trafficking.
+Once ANGIE: LOST GIRLS is finished, we will promote it through film festivals and community screenings to help raise awareness on sex trafficking.
 In addition, the film will be shown globally through the traditional distribution pipelines and will also be made available for educational purposes to NGO’s fighting human trafficking.

 This feature film will be accompanied by an educational documentary as well as various supplemental tools (more info below).